Statements, press releases as well as up-to-date text and graphics on the Mobility Data Space.

-Participants can network with experts from start-ups, SMEs, public transport, municipalities, politics and science via a wide range of events – and work together with them in a spirit of trust.
+Members can network with experts from start-ups, SMEs, public transport, municipalities, politics and science via a wide range of events – and work together with them in a spirit of trust.

-Our data sharing community offers a space where you can find new partners for joint value creation and expand your own data portfolio.
+Our Data Sharing Community offers a space where you can find new partners for joint value creation and expand your own data portfolio.